 We abide by Ofsted requirements in respect of references and Disclosure and Baring Services checks for all staff and volunteers to ensure that disqualified person or unsuitable person has any access or contact with the children.

 We know how important staff ratios are and ensure that we follow the legal requirements for the minimum numbers of staff present with the children at any time as set out in the Early Years Foundation Stage statutory framework.

-Our Designated Safeguarding Lead Officer is HAYLEY BINION & PATRICIA TREW who works together and alongside our Deputy Safeguarding Officer KATIE WIGMORE/KIM HINDS/ to co-ordinate child protection issues and are contactable on
+Our Designated Safeguarding Lead Officer is PATRICIA, BRITTANY & HAYLEY who works together and alongside our Deputy Safeguarding Officer DARBY, LAUREN, DEBBIE, KATIE, KIM to co-ordinate child protection issues.

 Looked after children